IntelSmartEdge/docs/experience-kits/developer-experience-kit/advanced-installation/create and flash installation image.md

 ### Next

-After creating and flashing the installation image, the next step is to install the image on the target syste.
+After creating and flashing the installation image, the next step is to install the image on the target system.